Ordisoftware/Hebrew-Calendar/README.md

 **What's new in the latest version 9.0**

 - Added lunar months board with hebrew names, meanings, lettriqs and tools.
+- Added a command-line option to show the lunar months board.
+- Added a command-line option to show the weekly parashah description box.
 - Some fixes and improvements.

 [Last release](https://github.com/Ordisoftware/Hebrew-Calendar/releases/latest)